Ernest and Bunbury

-Not only is the character Ernest anything but earnest for the majority of the play, but he also doesn’t even really exist.
+Not only is the character Ernest anything but earnest for the majority of the play... but he also doesn’t even really exist.
 This makes Jack’s creation of him doubly deceitful.
 Bunbury sounds as ridiculous and fictional as he actually is.
 Both of them allow Jack and Algernon to live a lie—seeming to uphold the highest moral standards, while really misbehaving without suffering any consequences.
-Jack takes it a bit farther since he actually impersonates his so-called good-for-nothing brother.
+Jack takes it a bit farther since he actually impersonates his so-called good-for-nothing brother:

-The Victorian Era didn't value honesty, responsibility, or compassion for the under-privileged (neither Lady Bracknell or Algernon exhibit much pity for Bunbury when he "dies"), but only style, money, and aristocracy.
-It is appropriate that the nonexistent characters of Ernest and Bunbury show how shallow are the Victorians’ real concerns.
+The Victorian Era didn't value honesty, responsibility, or compassion for the under-privileged (neither Lady Bracknell nor Algernon exhibits much pity for Bunbury when he "dies"), but only style, money, and class status.
+It is appropriate that the nonexistent characters of Ernest and Bunbury show how shallow the Victorians’ real concerns are.